Igor Stimac names 50-member list of probables for AFC Asian Cup Qatar 2023 | www.lokmattimes.com

 Igor Stimac names 50-member list of probables for AFC Asian Cup Qatar 2023

-New Delhi, Dec 12 Senior India National Team head coach Igor Stimac on Tuesday announced a 50-member list ...
+New Delhi [India], December 12 : Senior India National Team head coach Igor Stimac, on Tuesday announced a 50-member ...

-New Delhi, Dec 12 Senior India National Team head coach Igor Stimac on Tuesday announced a 50-member list of probables for the AFC Asian Cup Qatar 2023, set to take place in Doha, next month.
+New Delhi [India], December 12 : Senior India National Team head coach Igor Stimac, on Tuesday announced a 50-member list of probables for the AFC Asian Cup Qatar 2023, set to take place in Doha, next month.

-The Blue Tigers have been drawn in Group B, alongside Australia (January 13), Uzbekistan (January 18), and Syria (January 23).

 Goalkeepers: Gurpreet Singh Sandhu, Amrinder Singh, Vishal Kaith, Dheeraj Singh Moirangthem, Gurmeet Singh Chahal.